East Linton Station

 What will change?

-We have proposed a new fully accessible station that will serve the local area.
+We are now on site preparing to deliver a new fully accessible station that will serve the local area.
 It will provide direct access to communities on both sides of the railway via active travel - walking/cycling paths - and offer step free access across the railway via a footbridge with lifts.